manybrain/m8rdocs/source/indexold.html.md

 For a given Private domain, all emails that arrive to the "joe" inbox will be converted to JSON, and HTTP Posted to the designated endpoint.

+Note that the Rule System is only available for Private Domains at this time.
 For more information on configuring Rules, see the Rules API documentation below (The Mailinator Web interface is merely a front-end for this API).

 # Setting up your Mailinator Subscription